-The informal EU Foreign Affairs Council (Trade) took place in Bucharest on 21 and 22 February 2019.
-The formal agenda covered the World Trade Organization (WTO) and EU-US trade.
+The EU Foreign Affairs Informal Council (Trade) took place in Sofia on 27 February 2018.
 I represented the UK at the meeting.
 A summary of the discussions follows:

 On follow up to the 11th WTO ministerial conference held in December 2017, Ministers discussed the lack of negotiated outcomes at the multilateral level.
 Nonetheless, there was a broad welcome for the new joint initiative statements at MC11.
 The objective was for a critical mass of interested WTO members to make progress in the areas addressed by the joint statements.
 These discussions should be open to everybody to join.
 Developments around the WTO appellate body were also discussed.

 Commissioner Malmström updated the Council on the state of play of the EU’s free trade agreements, stating that Japan and Singapore would be presented to Council imminently, and that negotiations with Indonesia and Chile were ongoing.
 Negotiations with Malaysia were set to resume in the near future.